lotlouischoitslab/ECE484_GRAIC_Autonomous_Driving/README.md

 **2 Minute Presentation Video: [https://www.youtube.com/watch?v=PtBUiRwEzz0]**

 The vision-based controller fails to cross the finish line with scenarios active, so we will not upload that video.
 The rest of the videos and times are shown below.
+All times and videos are on the Shanghai Circuit.

 | Controller                   | With Scenarios | Without Scenarios  |Collisions NO Obstacles| Video With Scenarios |Collisions WITH Obstacles | Video Without Scenarios |